Canon 70D vs Nikon D7500

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D7500 is 9 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (70D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D7500 offers substantially better image quality than the 70D (overall score 18 points higher).
 The advantage is based on 1.8 bits higher color depth, 2.4 EV in additional dynamic range, and 0.7 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D7500 provides a better video resolution than the 70D.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the D7500 provides a better video resolution than the 70D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.